mrc2rules/AsusTUF-Help-Guide/linux/english-en/linux/troubleshooting.md

 Look for this line:
 `GRUB_TIMEOUT=5`

-Change the number to how many seconds you want the menu to show.
-(Try to keep it under 60.)
+Change the number to how long in seconds you want the menu to show (It's suggested to keep the value under 60 seconds).

 Then update Grub:
 `sudo grub2-mkconfig -o /boot/grub2/grub.cfg`